Machu Picchu in February

 Mountain hikes: book early, but weather may limit visibility

-February is very flexible compared to high season.
+February is very flexible compared to the high season.

 Best Tips for Visiting Machu Picchu in February